-Allow operator to use more discretion in calling EEA – Modification to NPRR708

-SAWG consensus on not recommending any more discretion in calling EEA than what is stated in NPRR708
+Allow operator to use more discretion in calling EEA – Modification to NPRR708.
+11/13/15 SAWG consensus on not recommending any more discretion in calling EEA than what is stated in NPRR708

-Increase X

-Increase Std deviation in order to provide incentive to come online
+Increase ORDC parameters to create economic incentive for resources to be online.

 Figure 6, Low PRC from ERCOT analysis presented to 10-29-15 TAC.

-INSERT ERCOT ANALYSIS

 Other inputs to LOLP

 From the memo: “Are the current inputs used to calculate the loss of load probability (LOLP) for any given period a sufficiently reasonable approximation or should the method and inputs be reevaluated?
-I ask this question because at certain hours of certain days last summer the price adder (Complete quote)”
+I ask this question because at certain hours of certain days last summer the price adder resulting from the ORDC seemed to suggest LOLP of well under 1% even though ERCOT was considering making conservation appeals.”

-Discussion:

-1. Alternatives to LOLP cannot be considered in a vacuum.
+Discussion: Alternatives to LOLP cannot be considered in a vacuum.
 Alternatives would necessitate a review of recommendations/options to the above and below questions.

-a.
-Reexamine the Error distribution used for the LOLP calculation?
+Does the error distribution used for the LOLP calculation need to be re-examined?

-Is the Error distribution capturing risk appropriately?
+Is the error distribution capturing risk appropriately?

-2. Should appeals (timing) for conservation be reevaluated.
+Should the timing of conservation appeals be re-evaluated?

-Catch all:
+Recommendations: ?

+Other Suggestions

+Stakeholders have suggested these other considerations:

 1. Modify ORDC calculation where price over adder + system lambda approaches offer cap when PRC less than 2,500 and is at offer cap when PRC is less than 2,300.

 2. Has the de-facto Non-Spin floor created a cap on energy prices?

-a.
 Should Non-Spin offer floors be increased?

-3. LCAP/HCAP:

-Drop the HCAP as a pressure release (Should the pressure release valve remain)?
+3. LCAP/HCAP - Drop the HCAP as a pressure release (Should the pressure release valve remain or be applied to another value such as VOLL)?

 4. Allowance of time for stabilization?
 Maintain status-quo?

-INSERT ERCOT ANALYSIS

-Proposals from Stakeholders

-Do not make any changes, Supported by abc co, xyz co

-Modify X alone to xxxxx, supported by fgh co.

-Modify X to xxxxx, SD to yyyyy, supported by …

-etc

-INSERT ERCOT ANALYSIS

 Moving Forward

+Ask ERCOT to insert analysis with recommendations section.

+Include yet to be suggested recommendations, ensuring all stakeholder recommendations are captured.

+Consider how to include dissenting opinions.

+Decide what to do with the “other suggestions”.

+Determine whether to sever the PRC/ORDC section.

+Consider Enhancing the Recommendations section and moving the discussion on each memo point to an appendix.

+Set additional meeting dates.

 Meetings where discussions possible through the end of 2015:

 10-29-15 Technical Advisory Committee (TAC)